 Business context agents cannot access

-The "AI agents can publish content automatically" promise is the most overstated claim in agentic SEO.
-The fundamental problem isn't that AI can't write -- it can produce serviceable first drafts.
+This is the most overstated promise in agentic SEO.
+The fundamental problem isn't that AI can't write.
+It can produce serviceable first drafts.
 The problem is that Google's ranking systems are increasingly good at identifying content that lacks genuine expertise, original research, and demonstrated first-hand knowledge.

 For low-competition, factual, evergreen queries where expertise signals matter less, agentic content can rank.
-But this is a narrower opportunity than the pitch suggests, and the window is narrowing.
+But this is a narrower opportunity than the pitch suggests.
+And the window is narrowing.

 Autonomous link building

-Agents can support this work: identifying link prospects, monitoring your backlink profile, finding unlinked mentions of your brand, drafting outreach templates.
-They cannot replace the human relationship layer.
+Agents can support this work: identifying link prospects, monitoring your backlink profile, finding unlinked mentions.
+They can't replace the human relationship layer.
+This isn't a temporary limitation.
+Link building is fundamentally a human activity.

-Navigating ambiguity
+Handling ambiguity

-Technical SEO implementation
+Technical implementation

 The Practical Agentic Workflow